 Since 2018, INFTA has been invited repeatedly to assist a range of top-level research and policy institutions in the Peoples Republic of China with regards to fostering and developing Forest Therapy.
 INFTA feels privileged and honored to assist the Chinese Society of Forestry, represented by its Chairman, Mr. Zhao Shucong, and its affiliated member, the Chinese Society of Forest Therapy, it their endeavours.
 INFTA liaises directly with Mr. Liu Lijun, President of the Chinese Society of Forest Therapy, and an outspoken advocate for Forest Therapy as a Public health practice.

 In Germany, INFTA supports a new and innovative research project funded by the Department of Health and Age Care in Bavaria.
 The key research question is to find out how Forest Therapy can help reduce the time of rehabilitation for geriatric patients who underwent hospitalization and surgery.
 In this project, INFTA advises the management of the Klinik Wartenberg, one of the oldest and most reputed medical rehabilitation clinics in Germany at which the pilot study is carried out.

-Further, INFTA was privileged to resume a new international collaboration with the Korea Forest Service and Chungbuk National University.
+Further, INFTA was privileged to resume international collaboration with the Korea Forest Service and Chungbuk National University.
 Instrumental here was Prof. Dr. Won Sop Shin, the leading voice of Forest Therapy in South Korea.

-You can read and download interesting research papers and informative background material about Forest Therapy, Shinrin-yoku and mindful walking from around the world at our references page.
+Feel free to read and download interesting research papers and informative background material about Forest Therapy, Shinrin-yoku and mindful walking from around the world at our references page.